 About Family-Centered Care at Boston Children’s

+In a family-centered model of care, families partner with their health care team to guide their child’s plan of care.
 Our practice of family-centered care is based on the Institute for Patient- and Family-Centered Care’s core concepts:

 Respect and dignity.
 The health care team listens to and respects patient and family views and choices.
 Patient and family knowledge, values, beliefs and culture are included into the planning and delivery of care.

-Information Sharing.
+- Information sharing.
 The health care team shares all information with patients and families in a way that is supportive and useful.
 Patients and families receive timely, complete and correct information, so they can make choices about their child’s plan of care.